- 24 Apr 2023

 Shares

-The Shares table lists shared folders on the device, including the name, description and the path
+The Shares table lists shared folders on the device, including the name, description, and path.

 Users

-The Users table lists user identities logged on to this device, including SID, username, last use time and indications whether the user is local and/or active user.
+The Users table lists user identities logged on to this device, including SID, Username, Last Use Time, and indications whether the user is a local and/or active user.

 Vulnerable Software